digime/digime-sdk-nodejs/guides/read-data-overview.md

 // callback - The URL to call after user is onboarded.
 // contractDetails - The same one used in getAuthorizeUrl().
-// serviceId - The service to onboard
+// serviceId - The service to onboard.
+If serviceId is not passed user will have option to choose service that will be added.
 // userAccessToken - The user access token from the authorization step.

 const { url } = await sdk.getOnboardServiceUrl({